Revisiting Non-Rotating Star Models: Classical Existence and Uniqueness Theory and Scaling Relations: Construction and Results of Non-Rotating Systems

 \begin{remark} As mentioned in \cite{LY87}, since $\sigma$ is spherically symmetric, so is $\Theta_\sigma$.
 Thus (\ref{laplacian equation for Theta when positive sigma}) and (\ref{laplacian equation for Theta in whole domain}) turn out to be a second order ODE.
 Due to (\ref{gradient of V at 0}) we have $\nabla \Theta_\sigma(0)=0$.
 If $\Theta_\sigma(0)=\beta>0$, by uniqueness theorem of ODE (for example, Picard's method), we know (\ref{laplacian equation for Theta in whole domain}) has a unique positive solution up to some $R(\beta)$ and spt $\Theta_\sigma=\overline{B_{R(\beta)}(0)}$.
 Since $\Delta \Theta_\sigma=-4 \pi\left(A^{\prime}\right)^{-1}\left(\Theta_\sigma\right)= -4 \pi \sigma$, we can see $B_{R(\beta)}(0)=\{\sigma>0\}$.
 Therefore, $0<R(\beta)<\infty$ due to Theorem \ref{non-rotating} (v).

 On the other hand, thanks to Lieb and Yau \cite[Lemma 8]{LY87}, we can show $0<R(\beta)<\infty$ holds true for any radial solutions to (\ref{laplacian equation for Theta in whole domain}) under certain assumptions of initial conditions mentioned above and of pressure \cite{LY87}.
-Therefore, the positive solutions to (\ref{laplacian equation for Theta in whole domain}) can correspond one-to-one with the solutions to (\ref{EL}).
+Furthermore, note that our preceding arguments are not restricted to a specific mass (e.g., $m=1$), but naturally generalizes to any mass $m>0$.
+Consequently, the positive solutions to (\ref{laplacian equation for Theta in whole domain}) actually correspond one-to-one with the solutions to (\ref{EL}).
 We will return to discuss more about these relations later. \end{remark}

 Although the solutions to (\ref{EL}) can correspond one-to-one with the positive solutions to (\ref{laplacian equation for Theta in whole domain}), and one positive solution to (\ref{laplacian equation for Theta in whole domain}) is unique given initial conditions by uniqueness theorem of ODE, so far we cannot conclude that the minimizer is unique.
 The problem is we do not yet know two minimizers with same mass have to correspond with the same initial conditions of (\ref{laplacian equation for Theta in whole domain}).
 The next several results help to show the minimizer is truly unique.